Sync Flow across your devices

 Flow says I'm on Basic but I paid for Pro.
 What do I do?

-If you subscribed through the App Store, check Settings → Apple ID → Subscriptions to confirm the purchase completed.
+If you subscribed through the App Store, check Settings → Apple ID → Subscriptions on iOS to confirm the purchase completed.
 On Mac or Windows, manually refresh from Settings → Plans and Billing.
 If the issue persists, log out and back in.

 Can I subscribe from the Android app?